CESARBR/knot-cloud/stacks/cloud/README.md

 #### Verify

-Wait until all the services are started.
-You can check it by running:
+Check if all services are running and have exactly one replica:

 ```bash
 docker stack services knot-cloud
 ```

-And verifying that every service has one replica.

 ### Deploy: stage 2 bootstrap